Harold Perrineau: Early life

 Perrineau was born in Brooklyn, New York City.
 His parents changed his name to Williams when he was a child, but he later changed it back, after discovering there was already a Harold Williams in the Screen Actors Guild.
 He attended Shenandoah University and Alvin Ailey American Dance Theater.

-Harold has 4 brothers; Anthony, Bryan, Lance and Malik.

 Career

 In 1989, Perrineau was cast as the original Tyrone Jackson in the world premiere of the stage adaptation of the 1980 hit movie Fame (now known as Fame: The Musical) at the Walnut Street Theatre, in Philadelphia, Pennsylvania.
 He took the role of Link in The Matrix series after the original operator Tank was written out of the script when Marcus Chong was fired over monetary disputes.
-Lost co-star Adewale Akinnuoye-Agbaje starred with Perrineau on the HBO series Oz.
+Around this time, he also booked a main role of Augustus Hill on the HBO series Oz (1997–2003).

 Perrineau played Michael Dawson on ABC's hit show Lost.
 He was temporarily written off when his character left the island with his son at the end of season two and did not appear in season three.
 In July 2007, it was announced he would return to the main cast for the show's fourth season.
 However, the return was short-lived, as the fourth season was his last as a regular cast member.
 He made one guest appearance in the sixth and final season.